ActiveLook/Activelook-API-Documentation/README.md

 All the ActiveLook displays can be controlled by an open and free wireless interface.

-ActiveLook has been developed by [ENGO](https://www.engoeyewear.com), a leading micro display manufacturer.
+ActiveLook has been developed by [ENGO](https://www.engoeyewear.com), a leading sports AR glasses manufacturer.

 ## Communication Interface Overview